chirpy2605/voron/V0/Dragon_Burner/README.md

 - 2023-07-15 Added link to the [**Online STL Configurator**](https://chirpy2605.github.io/DragonBurnerConfig/#/)
 - 2023-08-10 Added Cat NoProbe Cowl
 - 2023-08-26 Added other Cat Cowl variants

+## v8 Release:

+- New CFD tuned ducts

+- Through holes in extruder mounts to screw mount to the cowl to the front to improve rigidity (except LGX Lite / Vz-HextrudORT and Sherpa Micro)

+- Rear lower brace to improve rigidity

+- Recreated Cowl geometry

+- Cable duct through top of hotend mounts for logo led

+- Reduced left side cable duct to allow Bambu Labs hotend to mount with the cables to the rear.
+Increased right side cable duct

+- Added fillets to inner sides of the cowl to help with front to split from sides when inserting HE fan

+- Modified toolhead mount through rear of X carriage to use square and hex M3 nuts (square preferred)

+- Dragonfly BMS (7 fin) hotend support added

+- Improved printability of the Neopixel nozzle carrier